#stacey

 But like a lot of the Worlds the Zenkaigers fight, Bon World’s powers have a two-step effect.
 First, they bring back ancestors.
 After a while, these ancestors snap and start going after their descendants, trying to kill them—including Stacey’s mother.

 When the ancestors manifested by Bon World start to turn homicidal, the Zenkaigers have their hands full.
 Zyuran’s great-grandfather turns on him at the same time the Goldtsuikers are attacked by their grandfather.
 Kaito’s friends need him!
 But he leaves, trusting them to handle the situation themselves, so that he can come to Stacey’s aid.
 Why?
 Because he has a realization during their fight.
 One of the people he has to battle is Hakaiser, a Tojitendo “experimental soldier” who Kaito has recently learned is actually his brainwashed and physically altered father, Goshikida Isao.
 He tells Hakaiser he understands why it’s so upsetting for the others to have to fight their ancestors because he’s being forced to fight his own dad.
-That’s when he remembers that one of the returned ancestors was Stacey’s mother.
+This causes him to remember that one of the returned ancestors was Stacey’s mother.
 He asks Hakaiser where Stacey is and they both rush to his aid (with Kaito in Super Zenkaiser mode).

 After he comes to Stacey’s rescue, the rest of the Zenkaigers defeat Bon World and the ancestors all disappear.
 Stacey asks Kaito why he would come to his rescue.
 After all, they’re enemies.
 Kaito tells him, “I knew that you and your mom would both hate this happening.”
 Here’s what I think he means.
 It’s obviously a bad thing to be visited by an ancestor who tries to kill you.
 That was true for everyone who had that experience because of Bon World.
 But for Stacey, seeing his mother again and then having her attack him involved a whole other level of pain and trauma.
 It was deeply triggering and a terrible insult not only to Stacey’s memory of his mother but also his mother’s love for him.
 Kaito could see this from Stacey’s perspective as well as Lise’s.
 For Kaito, this meant that this particular instance of an ancestor attacking someone was a bigger deal than the others and required a more urgent response.
 But it wouldn’t have been quite so urgent if it weren't for the fact that Stacey means something to Kaito.